at-github/vim/README.md

 * Create a relative symlinc of the **.nvimrc** in your home for neovim
 * Get vundle plugin as submodule git
 * Launch vim and install plugins with vundle method
-    * The first time you launch this script you encour error, because the configuration file need plugin not already installed.
-Sorry about that.

 Natively (without plugins)
 --------------------------